 No Child Left Behind waivers: five ways education will change

 President Obama announced the first 10 states to receive waivers from certain aspects of the No Child Left Behind (NCLB) federal education law on Thursday.
-Many of these states are considered leaders in education reform for the 21st century.
 Here’s a look at some ways they are pushing for progress through the flexibility granted by the waivers.